michalzalobny/3d-renderer-in-c/README.md

 In this project, I'm using the Left-Handed coordinate system.
 Z-values increase when going into the screen.

+Check out also the [WebGL 3D engine](https://github.com/michalzalobny/webgl-viewer), that I created after finishing this project.

 ## Content

 - Pure C and SDL